GSA-TTS/identity-handbook/_articles/windows-virtual-machine.md

 ## Configuring applications for local development

 In a Windows virtual machine, the host machine can be resolved at the IP address `10.0.2.2` with VirtualBox's default network settings.
 Many applications will bind only to `localhost`.
 Refer to the project's documentation for more information about how to bind to other addresses.
-Typically, this occurs by passing the host as an environment variable (e.g. `HOST=10.0.2.2 make run`).
+Typically, this can be done by passing the host as an environment variable (e.g. `HOST=10.0.2.2 make run`).

 For the IDP, see: ["Testing on a mobile device or in a virtual machine"](https://github.com/18F/identity-idp#testing-on-a-mobile-device-or-in-a-virtual-machine)